HdkTkhs/Vmol/README.md

 !
 KS-DFT calculations.
   ```
   3. PS_DATA/    (directory that contains pseudopotential database [NCPS](http://www.bandstructure.jp/readmee.html))
   4. basis.dat   (LCAO basis set data for constructing initial guesses of the wave functions )
      The basis set data can be provided by conducting Gaussian16 program suite with an option 'gfinput'.
 The data will
      be extracted from the Gaussian output file to form the 'basis.dat' file.
-When one uses 'aug-cc-pVTZ' basis set, you will have
+When one uses 'aug-cc-pVTZ' basis set
+     (Ref: T.H.
+Dunning Jr., J. Chem.
+Phys.
+90, 1007, (1989)), you will have
      the data starting with;
      ```
            1 0